raphCode/master-thesis-muzero/theory.typ

   caption: [!Mcts in !mz]
 ) <fig-muzero_mcts>

-!Ns are selected according to a pUCT formula similar to @eq-uct_alphago.
+!Ns are selected according to a pUCT formula similar to @eq-alphago_uct.
 Specifically, in !s $s^k$, the child !n corresponding to the !a $a^k$ is selected
 $ a^k = limits("argmax")_(a in A) { Q(s, a) + P(s, a)
 frac(sqrt(sum_(b in A) N(s, b)), 1 + N(s, a))